 The IT band needs to be stretched.
-The standing figure 4 stretch and standing scissor stretch are best here.
-Again 2 sets of 30 seconds before and after your workouts daily.
-Please see the links here for demonstration of each stretch.
+The standing figure-four stretch and standing scissor stretch are best here.
+Again, two sets of 30 seconds before and after your workouts daily.
+Please see the links here for a demonstration of each stretch.

-Abductor Stretch link https://www.youtube.com/watch?v=1d80z3hBSh0
+Abductor stretch: https://www.youtube.com/watch?v=1d80z3hBSh0

 You do not want to strengthen a misaligned joint.
-If you are experiencing SI joint pain I recommend a Chiropractor for treatment before strengthening the stabilizers.
-Once the SI joints are aligned correctly then a course of stretching and strengthening should begin.
-SI joint link http://www.youtube.com/watch?v=1iwmcCw4bAw
+If you are experiencing SI joint pain, I recommend a chiropractor for treatment before strengthening the stabilizers.
+Once the SI joints are aligned correctly, then a course of stretching and strengthening should begin. http://www.youtube.com/watch?v=1iwmcCw4bAw

 Stephen Erle is the strength and conditioning coach and team physician for a Virginia university.
 Erle instructs tactical athletics and specializes in sports medicine, nutrition and tactical combat casualty care medicine.